microsoft/onnxruntime/docs/performance/tune-performance.md

 session = rt.InferenceSession(model, sess_options=so, providers=['CUDAExecutionProvider'])
 ```

+<p><a href="#" id="back-to-top">Back to top</a></p>

 ## Selecting the Execution Provider for best performance

-Performance is dependent on the specific model you're trying to run, the session, and run options you've selected, and of course, your specific hardware target.
-Here is some more information that may be helpful for you to select the right Execution Provider.
+Performance is dependent on the specific model you're trying to run, the session, the run options, and, your specific hardware target.
+Here is some additional information for selecting the right Execution Provider for optimizing the ORT performance.

 ### CUDA (Default GPU) or CPU?